Skip to main content

 What Is a Stream Page?

 A stream page is a landing page that aggregates all the places your music can be streamed.
 Instead of giving fans a Spotify link (and losing everyone who uses Apple Music) or an Apple Music link (and losing everyone on Spotify), you give them one link that covers every platform.
-One link.
-Every platform.
-Every fan gets where they need to go.

 The Stream Page URL